-- Our hard fought legal and policy gains are under attack.
+- Our hard-fought legal and policy gains are under attack.
 We must expand our federal AND state advocacy efforts.
-APA must be more proactively supportive of district branches and state associations, as well as focus on the bureaucratic implementation of the laws we worked so hard to pass.
+The APA must proactively support the district branches and state associations, as well as focus on the bureaucratic implementation of the laws we worked so hard to pass.

-- Technology should facilitate member engagement, education and advocacy.
+- Technology should facilitate member involvement, education and advocacy.

 - Discrimination, prejudice and stigma must be identified, called out and fought relentlessly.

 - We must strengthen our fight to stop unqualified professionals from prescribing medication, or providing patient care without adequate medical supervision.

-- Psychiatrists are always physicians and psychiatry is always an integral part of the house of medicine.
+- Psychiatrists are always physicians.
+Psychiatry is always an integral part of the house of medicine.